-If you want to use Ivy’s compiler and transpiler, make sure to follow the setting up instructions for the API key after installing Ivy!
+If you want to use Ivy’s tracer and transpiler, make sure to follow the setting up instructions for the API key after installing Ivy!

 Depending on your preferred environment you can install Ivy in various ways: